onedr0p/cluster-template/README.md

 ### 🚀 Step 6: Install Flux in your cluster

 📍 _Here we will be installing [Flux](https://fluxcd.io/flux) after some quick bootstrap steps._

->DRAFTING NOTE: Query whether step 1 is necessary?
-All prerequisites will have been checked in earlier steps.

 1. Verify Flux can be installed